duartemendes/aws-sam-api-proxy/README.md

 sam-proxy start my-api --port 3000 --base-path ~/my-api --template template.yaml --env-vars envVars.json --docker-network my_network
 ```

-### Running multiple APIs

-If you pretend to run multiple APIs, the only detail to take in consideration is the PORT.

-Make sure to leave a minimum range of 10 ports between each api, depending on the amount of functions your template has.

-Why?
-Because all containers created by this tool will expose a port that is based on the port you provided.

-#### Example

-Imagine your API has 4 endpoints and you want your server to run at port 3000.

-4 containers will be created, the following ports will be used: 3001, 3002, 3003 and 3004.

-What you need to do, on the next APIs, is to select an higher port.
-For this example, 3005 would be enough.

 ### Tearing down the house

 #### For a specific API